Empirical AI safety research

 Verify

-Test which production frameworks and deployment configs cross the threshold today
+Test production frameworks and real enterprise patterns against the threshold

 Standardize